wpendl99/.github/profile/essentials/gitHub/gitHub.md

 ![GitHub edit](essentialsGitHubEdit.jpg)

 Now that there is a commit that GitHub has that you do not have in your development environment.
 If we run the `fetch` Git command you can get the latest information about the server you cloned the repository from without actually changing your local repository.
 We then run the `status` Git command to see that we are missing a commit.
 You can pull it down using the `pull` Git command.
-You can also use the Git functionality in VSCode to view the status and sync up your repository.
+You can also use the Git functionality in VS Code to view the status and sync up your repository.

 ```sh
 ➜  git fetch